 Secure user authentication is essential for most apps.
 Some apps authenticate users with traditional email/password combinations.
 Others use API keys or third-party authentication providers like Facebook and Google.
 These methods often require a lot of complex boilerplate code.

-To learn more about authentication in Atlas App Services, see Users & Authentication.
+To learn more about authentication in App Services, see Users & Authentication.

 Modern applications require that data is available using consistent types and formats.
 Data consistency guarantees that all the application's components can work together.
 It's also important to make sure that any given piece of data is only accessible to an authorized user.
 For example, you might grant a user access to only their own data.

-Atlas App Services validates data with an App Services schema you define in the JSON schema standard.
-A App Services schema serves as the source of truth for defining data types in your application.
+App Services validates data with a schema you define in the JSON schema standard.
+A schema serves as the source of truth for defining data types in your application.
 App Services also uses the schema to map data between your application and a MongoDB Atlas collection.

 You can also configure App Services to secure data with role-based data access rules.
 These rules determine each user's access to every document for every request.
 A user can only insert, read, or modify data if both they and the document meet pre-defined conditions.

 To learn more about defining a schema and access rules for your data, see collection rules.